-Original Authoritative Transmittal Form 1094-C IF any of the following are incorrect THEN ALE Member or Designated Government Entity (Name and/or EIN) Prepare a new Authoritative Transmittal, Form 1094-C. Enter an "X" in the "CORRECTED" Total number of Forms 1095-C filed by and/or on behalf of ALE Member checkbox at the top of the form.
+Original Authoritative Transmittal Form 1094-C IF any of the following are incorrect THEN ALE Member or Designated Government Entity (Name and/or EIN) 1.
+Prepare a new Authoritative Transmittal, Form 1094-C. 2.
+Enter an "X" in the "CORRECTED" Total number of Forms 1095-C filed by and/or on behalf of ALE Member checkbox at the top of the form.
 3. Submit the standalone corrected Form 1094-C with the correct information present.
-Aggregated ALE Group Membership , Certifications of Eligibility Minimum Essential Coverage Offer Indicator 202 Section 4980H Full-Time Employee Count for ALE Member Aggregated Group Indicator Other ALE Members of Aggregated ALE Group (Name and/or EIN)
+Aggregated ALE Group Membership ····· Certifications of Eligibility Minimum Essential Coverage Offer Indicator Section 4980H Full-Time Employee Count for ALE Member Aggregated Group Indicator Other ALE Members of Aggregated ALE Group (Name and/or EIN)

 Original Form 1095-C Submitted to IRS and Furnished to Employee IF any of the following are incorrect THEN Name, SSN, ALE Member EIN 1.
-Prepare a new Form 1095-C. Offer of Coverage (line 14) Enter an "X" in the "CORRECTED" checkbox at the top of the form.
-Employee Required Contribution 3.
-Submit corrected Forms 1095-C with a nonauthoritative Form 1094-C transmittal to the IRS.
-Section 4980H Safe Harbor and Other Relief Codes (line 16) Sales rienes esses (inte 10) 4.
+Prepare a new Form 1095-C. Offer of Coverage (line 14) 2.
+Enter an "X" in the "CORRECTED" checkbox at the top of the form.
+Employee Required Contribution Submit corrected Forms 1095-C with a non-authoritative Form 1094-C transmittal to the IRS.
+Section 4980H Safe Harbor and Other Relief Codes (line 16) 4.
 Furnish a corrected Form 1095-C to the employee.
 Covered Individuals Information

-Original Alternative Furnishing Method Under the Qualifying Offer Method Statement Furnished to Employee IF any of the following are incorrect THEN Name, SSN, ALE Member EIN Submission to the IRS: 1.
-Prepare a new Form 1095-C. Offer of Coverage 2.
-Enter an "X" in the "CORRECTED" DF checkbox at the top of the form.
-3. Submit corrected Form 1095-Cs with a non-authoritative Form 1094-C transmittal to the IRS.
-Furnish to employee: Sept If, after the correction, the ALE Member is still eligible to use the alternative furnishing method under the Qualifying Offer Method, furnish the employee either a Form 1095-C or corrected statement.
-If the ALE Member is no longer eligible to use the alternative furnishing method with respect to the employee, furnish a Form 1095-C to the employee.
+THEN

+Submission to the IRS:

+1. Prepare a new Form 1095-C.

+2. Enter an "X" in the "CORRECTED" checkbox at the top of the form.

+3. Submit corrected Form 1095-Cs

+with a non-authoritative Form 1094-C transmittal to the IRS.

+Furnish to employee:

+If, after the correction, the ALE Member

+is still eligible to use the alternative

+furnishing method under the Qualifying Offer Method, furnish the employee

+either a Form 1095-C or corrected statement.

+If the ALE Member is no longer eligible

+to use the alternative furnishing method

+with respect to the employee, furnish a Form 1095-C to the employee.